 Similar data models must be defined and implemented by the corporation for the definition of a product, a part in inventory, an employee, a brand, an order and more.
 If the goal is to have a single golden source of data, or master data, the definition is very important.
 The definition should be defined, maintained, and upheld across all of the enterprise’s business units.
 This action is part of a unified approach to data governance, and serves as a rationale for making data governance an enterprise function.

 It is important for all professionals to manage data properly and work to secure high data quality.
-According to a recent IDC paper, the digital universe continues to expand.
+The digital universe continues to expand.
 With these continually increasing data volumes, it is more important than ever to refute the data myths, and manage data quality, starting with the places where data is entered and continuing through to its use throughout the corporation.
 Educating the entire company about the depth of the problem, focusing on data’s impact and how corporate citizens can participate is the best way to deliver a brighter future for every organization.